 Stop killing kangaroos before it's too late

 The killing of kangaroos and trade in kangaroo body parts including export of meat and skins must be halted immediately.
-We call upon the South Australian Government to revoke the Permit to remove or destroy kangaroos pursuant to sections 53(3), 58(3), 59 and 60J of the National Parks and Wildlife Act (SA).
+We call upon the South Australian Government to revoke any Permit or Permits to remove, destroy, “cull” or “harvest” kangaroos for either local or international trade in kangaroo body parts and flesh.

 Kangaroos are an iconic protected species in Australia, causing no more damage to the Australian environment than they did 100,000 years ago.
 The commercial killing of kangaroos will likely cause kangaroo populations to become ecologically unsustainable and lead to their extinction.

 The approved killing is an attempt to remove kangaroos from the status of a protected species, re-identifying them as a commodity, a “stock” to be harvested for the benefit of commercial enterprise in the domestic and international sale of meat, body parts and skins, in conflict with the intent and purpose of the Legislative framework in force to protect and conserve them, their habitat and ecosystems.
 South Australian kangaroo populations are being hunted to extinction.

 If permitted to continue the killing will cause kangaroo populations to become ecologically unsustainable and likely lead to extinction.
 The killing of kangaroos is cruel, inhumane and unwarranted.

 Leading scientists conclude that kangaroo populations of less than 10 kangaroos per square kilometre should not be killed or harvested because the population is likely to fall below the critical level (Hacker et al, 2004).
 Red kangaroos and western grey kangaroos should not be killed in South Australia under any circumstances.
 All South Australia’s red kangaroo and western grey kangaroo populations are presently less than 10 kangaroos per square kilometre.